 How much is the rate adjustment?
-The first step of 3% will take effect June 1.
-This will add $1.41 per quarter to a residential bill in Milwaukee.
+The first step effective June 1 added $1.41 per quarter to a single family residential bill in Milwaukee.

-The second step, expected sometime next fall, would add $3.75 per quarter for a total additional $5.16 per quarter (three months), or an additional $1.72 per month.
-With the complete 2014 adjustment, the cost of water for a single family residential customer using 15 Ccf (11,220 gallons) of water each quarter would be $52.00 per quarter, or $17.33 per month.
+The second step, expected next fall, is projected to add $4.74 per quarter for a total additional $6.15 per quarter (three months), or an additional $2.05 per month for the single family residential customer.
+In total, the 2014 adjustment would bring the cost of water for a single family residential customer using 15 Ccf (11,220 gallons) of water each quarter to $52.95 per quarter, or $17.65 per month.

-Even with the rate increase, the cost of Milwaukee water is incredibly inexpensive.
+Even with the rate increase, the cost of Milwaukee water is quite a value.
 Two-point-five gallons cost one cent, or, $1.00 will pay for 250 gallons.

 Various private companies advertise and sell water-related products.
 Most recently firms have contacted our customers offering optional water and/or sewer service line insurance.
 The City of Milwaukee is not endorsing any vendor, nor are you under any obligation to purchase these products.
 Learn more.

 Here's the current Consumer Confidence Report (en español).
-Milwaukee’s drinking water is of the highest quality, by U.S. Environmental Protection Agency (EPA) standards.
-The Milwaukee Water Works has a high level of confidence in the water treated and piped to your home, school, and business, and you can have the same confidence.
-Milwaukee is a national leader in monitoring the quality of both Lake Michigan source and treated drinking water.
+Milwaukee’s drinking water is of the highest quality by U.S. Environmental Protection Agency (EPA) standards.
+We have a high level of confidence in the water treated and piped to your home, school, and business, and we'd like you to know the water is healthful and safe to drink.
+We diligently monitor the quality of both Lake Michigan source and treated drinking water.
 Learn more in the Water Quality section.
-The Alliance for the Great Lakes agrees: “The city takes its water supply seriously. ...
+The Alliance for the Great Lakes agrees: “The City (of Milwaukee) takes its water supply seriously. ...
 The effort put forth by MWW is commendable as it is leading the way among public water utilities.
 More frequent monitoring for priority chemicals could help to establish temporal trends — if any exist — in the occurrence of emerging contaminants.”